zuplo/docs/docs/articles/archiving-requests-to-storage.md

 Note, you should minimize the permissions - and select only the `Create` permission.
 Choose a sensible start and expiration time for your token.
-Note, we do not recommend restricting IP addresses because Zuplo runs at the edge in over 200 data-centers world-wide.
+Note, we don't recommend restricting IP addresses because Zuplo runs at the edge in over 200 data-centers world-wide.

 ![shared access tokens](/media/guides/archiving-requests-to-storage/Untitled_1.png)